 And if you haven’t started to plan for your prenatal course, it is time!

 What’s it really like being 28 weeks pregnant…?
 Here’s a true diary from a 28-weeks-pregnant mom (Me..!)

 I still often have contractions, particularly in the evenings.
 Very tough, both physically and mentally.

-Now what's it like for you to be 28 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 28 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!

 MayoClinic (2011), Mayo Clinic Guide to a Healthy Pregnancy